mavryk-network/testnets/README.md

 Upon deployment of a Teztnet, a genesis baker will run and its p2p and rpc endpoints will be exposed externally.
 Example:

-- p2p: `ghostnet.testnets.mavryk.org`
+- p2p: `ghostnet.testnets.mavryk.network`
-- rpc `rpc.ghostnet.testnets.mavryk.org`
+- rpc `rpc.ghostnet.testnets.mavryk.network`

 ### `--network` endpoint for Tezos node

-Tezos nodes supports downloading of network specification from a json endpoint: `mavkit-node config init --network https://testnets.mavryk.org/<TEZTNET NAME>`
+Tezos nodes supports downloading of network specification from a json endpoint: `mavkit-node config init --network https://testnets.mavryk.network/<TEZTNET NAME>`

 The Teztnet platform creates and exposes such endpoints.